Skip to main content

 What Brain Research Reveals: Efficiency Over Activity

-Recent neuroimaging studies are changing our understanding of how the right digital tools can actually repair and enhance brain function.
+Recent neuroimaging studies can add an important dimension to the screen-time issue, including identifying when digital tools can actually repair and enhance brain function.
 Researchers examining Arrowsmith pointed to two key findings:

 1. Reducing "Hyperconnectivity" (Mental Noise)